AdityaBagad/YouTube-Video-Downloader/README.md

 # YouTube-Video-Downloader
-A simple application to download YouTube videos using Python-tkinter.
+A simple application to download YouTube videos using Python.
+Tkinter API is used for GUI.

 ## Installation